googlecreativelab/open-nsynth-super/readme.md

 The physical interface of Open NSynth Super is constructed around a square touch interface.
 Using dials in the corners of the touch surface, musicians can select four source sounds and use the touch interface to explore the sounds that the NSynth algorithm has generated between them.
 In addition, the instrument also has controls for tuning the new sounds via the fine controls.

-**(A) Instrument selectors** - These rotary dials are used to select the instruments that are assigned to the corners of the interface.
+**(A) Instrument selectors & patch storage** - These rotary dials are used to select the instruments that are assigned to the corners of the interface.
+In version 1.2.0, these selectors can be pushed down to store or clicked to recall settings patches.

 **(B) OLED display** - A high-contrast display shows you the state of the instrument and additional information about the controls that you are interacting with.